Applications will open on October 1.

 For more information about the School of Dental Medicine, consult the School of Dental Medicine’s website: https://dental.case.edu/

 For more information about the Physician Assistant Program, consult the Physician Assistant Program’s website: https://case.edu/medicine/physician-assistant/

 Students who perform well in the program achieve their goals.
 When students initially meet with their advisors, they should begin forming a plan to work toward their professional goal.
 Students who follow their plan developed in conjunction with their advisor and take two years in the program to establish a strong academic track record and engage the enrichment curriculum go onto professional school.

 The MSMP program in the Department of Physiology and Biophysics matriculated its first class in 2011 with the goal of helping students with less than optimal undergraduate academic records achieve their career goal of being accepted into a biomedical profe ssional program (MD, DO, Podiatric, Dental, Physician Assistant, Nursing, Optometry, Pharmacy, Anesthesiology Assistant, or Ph.D.) or to gain entry into the Biomedical/Biotechnology Industry.

-If students do well in our rigorous, specialized, Physiology post-baccalaureate experience (earn a CWRU graduate GPA of between 3.5 and 4, pass the comprehensive exam at the 50th percentile or better, take advantage of the “Hidden Curriculum”, and receive a strong letter of recommendation from the MSMP Administration Committee), they will have demonstrated that they can master a fast - paced curriculum similar in rigor to what they would experience in professional school.
+If students do well in our rigorous, specialized, Physiology post-baccalaureate experience (earn a CWRU graduate GPA of between 3.5 and 4, take advantage of the Enrichment Curriculum, and receive a strong letter of recommendation from the MSMP Administration Committee), they will have demonstrated that they can master a fast - paced curriculum similar in rigor to what they would experience in professional school.

 Because Physiology forms the basis of Medicine, we believe that our Master’s Degree program best prepares students for careers in biomedical professional programs and the Biomedical/Biotechnology Industry.